Ozark Actors Theatre: Enhancing Our Quality of Life Through Inspired Performance

 The Cedar Street Playhouse became the permanent home of OAT in 1993 when the facility was available for purchase.
 Launching a successful campaign for the purchase of the building, the Board was also able to add permanent theatre seating and long-awaited air conditioning.
 In 1996, operations had grown to the point where the first full-time managing director was employed.
 Since that time, OAT has remained as a positive presence in south central Missouri with its continued growth.
 Today the Cedar Street Playhouse is in use year round by not only the OAT Company, but also other area groups, providing quality live entertainment, classes and other events for this area.

 Since its inception, OAT has received financial assistance from the Missouri Arts Council and has produced more than 100 shows, including a wide range of comedies, dramas, full-scale musicals, and musical reviews.
 OAT draws tourists from throughout the state and beyond.
-The education program, OAT Jr., offers Summer Theatre Academy for ages 6-16.
-In recent years, OAT has produced holiday shows, fundraisers, and launched a Performing Arts Series that brings an even wider variety of performing arts to the community.
+We are in the midst of a major expansion in our programming and offerings, with an education program that brings year-round learning to youth and adults, the Cedar Street Players offer a community production each year, and we are expanding our professional season outside the summer to be in production from June-December each year.